 I’d scroll through Facebook while I drank my coffee in the morning.
-I’d scroll while my husband drove me to my doctor’s appointment.
-No need to look out the window.
-That’s too boring, right?
-If the conversation at dinner or even an outing were too dull, I’d see what the latest update was.
+I’d scroll while my husband drove me to my doctor’s appointment—no need to look out the window or converse.
+If the conversation at dinner or even an outing was too dull, I’d see what the latest update was.

 If I follow HIM, the One who created it all, He will lead me and guide me where I am supposed to be.
 He created men and gave them gifts like the following thirteen-year-old.

 “See, I have called by name Bezalel, the son of Uri, the son of Hur, of the tribe of Judah.
 “I have filled him with the Spirit of God in wisdom, in understanding, in knowledge, and in all kinds of craftsmanship, to make artistic designs for work in gold, in silver, and in bronze, and in the cutting of stones for settings, and in the carving of wood, that he may work in all kinds of craftsmanship” (Exodus 31:3-5).

 These men did not have to get a few thousand Twitter followers or Facebook friends to do what they were born to do.
 No. All they had to do was wait for their gift to make room for them.

 Why would over fifty people in one day take the time to copy and send me a letter they’ve drawn up and ask me to “Please follow them on Twitter?”
 Like them on Facebook, follow their blog, podcast, and follow their book, film, movie, brand, product, politician, and ministry?
 Why?
 Because we are obsessed with becoming known, famous, liked, wealthy, understood, validated, our photos hearted etc. Yeshua healed a man who didn’t even know His Name or who He was.